Palau–Philippines relations

-Palau–Philippines relations refers to the bilateral relations between Palau and the Philippines.
+Palau–Philippines relations refers to the bilateral relations between Palau and the Philippines, who share the same Austronesia culture languages.
+The Philippines and Palau have shared centuries of history under the same Spanish colony, and after Philippine independence, Palaos (Palau) sent a delegation to the Malolos Congress.

 History

-Both countries has been part of the Spanish Empire and was governed as a colony under the Spanish East Indies.
+Both countries were colonies of the Spanish Empire and governed as the Spanish East Indies.
 Palau was part of the Spanish Empire from 1574 to 1899.
-When the Philippine revolutionary Malolos Congress was convened, a delegation to Palaos (Palau) was present.
-A stable independent Philippine state failed to realize, and Palau was sold by Spain to the German Empire along with the Caroline Islands.
+When the Philippine Republic's legislature, the Malolos Congress was convened, a delegation to Palaos (Palau) was present.
+A stable independent Philippine state failed to realize because of a United States invasion, and Palau was sold by Spain to the German Empire along with the Caroline Islands.
 The Japanese Empire annexed Palau in World War I from Germany administering it until World War II when the United States captured the islands.
 Palau was then incorporated into the United Nations-backed Trust Territory of the Pacific Islands in 1947.

 In 1979, four constituents of the Trust Territory decided to form the Federated States of Micronesia and Palau opted to become its own independent state.
 The Philippines, along with Japan, and Republic of China (Taiwan) were the strong supporters of Palau independence.

 In the recent era, formal diplomatic relations between Palau and the Philippines were established on July 15, 1997.
 The formalization of ties were done in Manila and was oversaw by Philippine Foreign Secretary Domingo Siazon and Palau Minister of State Andres Uherbelau.